 Outside of the Fruit Loop, just east of The Strip, the Badlands Saloon is a country-themed gay dive.
 The popular Stir Krazy Mongolian Grill, a gay-owned and operated Mongolian and Asian fusion restaurant, is a great option for dining out.
 The menu features quality ingredients as well as vegan and vegetarian options.
 If you're not into nightlife, there's also recreational events like the LGBT Volleyball Gay Social at Sunset Park.

 Although Paradise has a majority of gay bars and business establishments in the city, don’t count out Spring Valley.
 Another unincorporated area, Spring Valley was originally formed as a small master-planned community and now spans over 33 miles and includes Las Vegas' Chinatown.

 Downtown is a beacon of eccentricity and open-mindedness, so it makes sense that it includes many LGBTQ-friendly businesses.
-The Gay and Lesbian Community Center of Southern Nevada, often called The Center, is a great place to start.
+The LGBTQ Center of Southern Nevada, often called The Center, is a great place to start.
 The Center offers free HIV testing, support groups, volunteer opportunities, a safe space for youth, and a way to connect with others in the community.
 The Center also has a cafe, library, and conference room.

 Bastille on 3rd in the Arts District and Flex Cocktail Lounge off Charleston Boulevard are bars that have been in the neighborhood for many years and offer hangout spots where residents and tourists come together to enjoy good drinks, a vibrant social atmosphere, and lively entertainment.
 Downtown is also home base for the annual Las Vegas Pride festival and parade that happens in the fall.